Previews26 Jul 2024

 Her 29:05.92 in Eugene makes her history’s third-fastest performer, and no one else has run within 20 seconds of Tsegay this season, with Kenya’s Lilian Kasait Rengeruk owning the year’s next-fastest time in 29:26.89.
 Still, Tsegay will arrive at the starting line for the 10,000m after a heavy workload, as she is also entered in the 1500m and 5000m.

-The final in Paris will also feature Sifan Hassan of the Netherlands as she attempts to complete one of the most ambitious, and gruelling, Olympic feats in athletics history.
-The Olympic champion in Tokyo at 10,000m, Hassan is entered in the 1500m, 5000m, 10,000m and marathon.
-With the 10,000m final taking place on 9 August, Hassan will have already run through rounds of her two shorter events, only two days before attempting her longest, as the marathon closes out the athletics portion of the Games on 11 August.
+The final in Paris will also feature Sifan Hassan of the Netherlands as she attempts to complete an Olympic treble.
+The Olympic champion in Tokyo at 10,000m, Hassan is entered in the 1500m, 5000m, 10,000m and marathon, but has decided not to contest the shortest event.
+The 10,000m final takes place on 9 August and Hassan will have already run the 5000m by then before attempting her longest, as the marathon closes out the athletics portion of the Games on 11 August.

 If her fitness is difficult to predict, so, too, is her potential in Paris.
 Though her personal best of 29:06.82 from 2021 makes her history’s fourth-fastest performer, Hassan has yet to run a 10,000m this season.
 Since 1988, when the Olympics held the women’s 10,000m for the first time, only Tirunesh Dibaba, in 2008 and 2012, has won consecutive Olympic gold medals.